I traveled on the Delhi to Jibhi Himachal Pradesh route twice during winter.

 Compared to my previous visit, Jibhi has changed significantly — new establishments build-up, which created a source of income in the town.

-Undoubtedly, I feel that Jibhi does not remain hidden anymore from tourist footsteps.
+Undoubtedly, I feel that Jibhi is no longer hidden from tourist footsteps.

 In addition, you can see some of the photos from my earlier visit to Jibhi: